kyletimmermans/shell-color-prompt-tool/README.md

 > * #### Colors may vary from system to system.
 When using the Custom RGB option, make sure your terminal supports TRUECOLOR (See [here](https://github.com/termstandard/colors))
 > * #### If your command is too long, $RPROMPT will visually be temporarily overwritten
 > * #### $RPROMPT cannot contain newlines (\n)
+> * #### For part option "Custom Datetime", the datetime string is formatted using the 'strftime' function.
+See strftime(3) for more details.
+E.g.'%Y-%m-%d %k:%M:%S' would become: '2024-11-09 14:37:34'
 > * #### For more prompt expansion variables not listed in this program: [Zsh](https://zsh.sourceforge.io/Doc/Release/Prompt-Expansion.html) & [Bash](https://www.gnu.org/software/bash/manual/html_node/Controlling-the-Prompt.html)

 <div>&#8203;</div>